NOURI (artist)

+In April 2022, NOURI released her debut EP Handle With Care.
+As of 2024, she has over twenty singles to her name.

 Early life

 She was born in a Syrian refugee camp following the bombing of her family’s home in Kurdistan.
 NOURI and her family were granted refugee status in New Zealand when she was 3.
 She began singing at age nine.
 Her family began to recognize her potential when she received a standing ovation in primary school for her performance of 'When You Believe' by Mariah Carey and Whitney Houston.
 At 10 she was singing at local events and contests.
 In 2009 she won a Five Minutes of Fame competition held in Albany, on Auckland's North Shore.
 The organizer invited her to perform for former Prime Minister John Key and other members of parliament at the Style Pasifika Fashion Show.

 Career

 In 2017, Nouri was featured in the soundtrack for the Paramount Pictures movie Daddy’s Home 2.
 In 2018, Nouri performed the United States National Anthem at the Staples Center for the Knicks v Clippers game.
 In July 2018, Nouri competed in the First Annual Celebrity Football Game for the John Ross III Foundation alongside Snoop Dogg and Trey Songz where, two minutes into the game, she scored the game’s first touchdown.
 In 2022, Nouri met her new bestie from Quirksville.

 On 6 November 2018 Nouri released her debut single 'Where Do We Go From Here'.
 The song debuted at #1 on the New Zealand Hot 20 Singles Chart.